Congratulations! You’re having a goblin!

 Hopefully the sheer terror of holding a baby subsides soon because I don’t think one can be a worthwhile father without ever physically touching his kid.
 But since we’re on this whole holding-the-baby topic, I do have one requirement.

 Someone better give my baby a bath before I hold it the first time in the delivery room.
 All newborns (and I mean ALL of them) look like slimy, heroin-addicted goblins right out of the womb.
-I’m happy and excited to be in the room for the whole procedure, but before you hand me the baby, you better at least toss it down a Slip ‘n’ Slide to clean it off.
+I’m happy and excited to be in the room for the whole process, but before you hand me the baby, you better at least toss it down a Slip ‘n’ Slide to clean it off.

 I’ve seen pictures of the delivery room scene.
 I might wear a hazmat suit.
 Mama didn’t raise no fool.